Tuman829/Kata-babysitter/README.md

 # Kata-babysitter
-A babysitter rate calculater written in ruby
+A babysitter rate calculater written in ruby.